 - Huntington’s disease

 Movement disorders may occur sporadically (as in Parkinson’s disease), within families (essential tremor, spinocerebellar ataxias, Huntington disease), or as a result of systemic illnesses or trauma.
-Due to the complexity of these neurological conditions, our movement disorder specialists work closely with other departments and medical professionals at Beth Israel Medical Center and throughout the Continuum Health Partner’s system.
+Due to the complexity of these neurological conditions, our movement disorder specialists work closely with other departments and medical professionals at Beth Israel Medical Center and throughout the Mount Sinai Health System.
 Physicians, physical therapists, genetic counselors, psychiatrists, and neuropsychologists formulate and implement treatment plans customized to meet each patient’s individual needs.
 All movement disorder physicians within the department have completed subspecialty fellowships that emphasize coordinated, collaborative care.